 Bodmin Jail, Cornwall

 Bodmin Jail was built in 1779.
-The history of the prison is gruesome, overseeing over 55 public hangings, 8 of them women for crimes which included murder, rape and stealing.
+The history of the prison is gruesome, overseeing over 55 public hangings, including 8 women, for crimes including murder, rape and stealing.

 It was the first prison to hold prisoners in individual cells.
 The last male prisoner left the prison in 1916 and it was officially closed in 1927.